 Before we begin it is important to remember that there are 3 types of stock in your inventory.

-- Stock on Hand - The total amount of stock held in your locations.
+- Stock On-Hand - The total amount of stock held in your locations.

 - Stock Committed - The total amount of stock assigned to your Sales Orders.

-Refer to this article to learn more about the difference between stock levels in TradeGecko.
+Learn more about the difference between stock levels in TradeGecko.

-In the Draft stage, your stock is not committed, therefore it is useful if you want to send a quote without committing any stock.
+In the Draft stage, your stock is not committed, therefore it is useful if you want to send your customers' a Sales Quote before you approve or finalize the order.
 None of your stock levels will drop in this stage.

-Once you are ready to proceed with the sales, approve the draft and the Sales Order status will change to “Active”.
+Once you are ready to proceed with the sales, approve the draft and the Sales Order status will change to 'Active'.

 The active stage is where your stock is committed to the order but still has not been deducted from your total stock level.

 You can only edit your order at this stage.
-Once all amendments have been made click Finalize to proceed to the next stage.
+Once all amendments have been made click 'Finalize' to proceed to the next stage.